I think that a lot of clarity can be gained by distinguishing between leaders and workers in the context of software development. The workers:

-- Managing your own infrastructure (both internally and externally facing)
+- Manage infrastructure (both internally and externally facing)

-This definition excludes a lot of people.
-So, what do those non-working people do?
-Some of them can be lumped into “supporting” rules.
-They may work in human resources, work as assistants to managers / teams or they might take care of the bookkeeping.
-While they may drain company funds, they generally don’t get in the way.
-More interesting are the people that do: The men and women pulling the strings and making the decisions.
+Everyone in the company with different tasks is a non-worker.
+So, what do the non-workers do?
+Some of them are supporters.
+They might work in human resources, work as assistants to managers and teams or they might take care of the bookkeeping.
+As they don’t have any direct impact on the software development process, they are out of scope for this blog post.
+But there are other non-workers who do have an impact: The people pulling the strings and making the decisions.
 The leaders.
-They come in various forms: Some leaders are your superiors and hence have direct influence over your doings.
-Others have only indirect / soft influence over you.
-They might be software architects, product owners or lead developers either in your team or in a team you need to cooperate with.
-All of them are somewhat part of the development process and may even write code from time to time, but their main job is managing, coordinating and organizing people.
-And this is where things can become problematic.
+They come in various forms: Some leaders are superiors and hence have direct influence over the workers in their team.
+Others only have an indirect, soft influence over a worker: They might be software architects or product owners either in his team or in a team he needs to cooperate with.
+All of them are part of the development process and may even write code from time to time, but their main job is managing, coordinating and organizing people.
+And this is where things can go wrong.

 There is a very distinct line between managing problems and actually solving them.
 At some point in time somebody has to do something to fix an issue.
-There might be a lot of managing / supporting roles involved in the process, but if you boil it down, they are optional.
-This might not be true in huge organizations with very involved processes, but it is in small companies / start-ups.
-And even in huge organization magic can happen if two or three developers from different teams just sit down together and start solving a shared problem.
-I’ve seen a lot of unnecessary friction and glacial development speed caused by leader-only communication.
-Details get lost, statements distorted and everything becomes complicated and slow.
+There might be a lot of leaders involved in the process, but if you boil it down, they are optional.
+Even in huge organizations with highly involved processes magic can happen if two or three developers from different teams just sit down together and start solving a shared problem.
+I’ve seen a lot of unnecessary friction and delays caused by leader-only communication: Details get lost, statements distorted and everything becomes complicated and slow.
 Every task needs to be planned, prioritized and documented.
 Afterwards, the developers need to be assigned and then, finally, some work can actually take place.

-I’m not delusional: I accept that some level of coordination is necessary in a big development organization.
+I accept that some level of coordination is necessary in a big development organization.
 However, one needs to limit the amount of manpower invested into coordination.
 If too many people are leading and too few people are working, then progress will be slow and tedious.
 I like to keep this in mind by calculating a leader-to-worker-ratio for topics that I’m working on.
 It is trivial: You simply divide the number of involved leaders through the number of involved workers.
 The smaller this number is the better.
-While it is theoretically possible to have too few leaders, this problem very rarely occurs in practice.
-Instead, examples of too many leaders in a task are legion.
 In general, you are in trouble as soon as the leader-to-worker-ratio gets close to one.
-Some readers might consider it utterly ridiculous that there are teams with a leader for every worker.
+Some readers might consider it utterly ridiculous that there are situations in which you have a leader for every worker.
 Sadly, it can be much worse: I once sat in a meeting where I was the singular worker who was supervised by five leaders.
 All of them had gathered to discuss what I was supposed to do.
 Needless to say, the meeting wasn’t overly productive.
-Fortunately, I was allowed to work more or less unsupervised once the planning was ironed out.
-If you’re a developer, be watchful!
+If you’re a worker, be watchful!
 Topics with too many leaders will turn into a coordination mess very quickly.
-Also, they tend to be filled with a lot of corporate politics as this is how many of those leaders try to get ahead.
-Getting caught in political games as a worker is often unwise and rarely enjoyable.